pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 It can takes 3 arguments:
 * orignalObject: The original object you want to feed your Som object with
 * defaultValue: the default value to return when the getter do not find any value. `undefined` is the default value.
-* deepcopy: Default is set to true, so we have
+* deepcopy: Default is set to true, so we have a deep copy of the element and do not modify the data source.

 Such as: